 Telehealth is in many way a component part of ehealth, but it is more focused on patient delivery.
 Let’s get a definition from Jacki Mansfield, who coordinates telehealth services at Charles Sturt’s Three Rivers University Department of Rural Health.

-“Telehealth is the use of technology to provide appropriate healthcare and advice to those who may not have access to services for reasons such as distance, lack of transportation, or assistance to attend appointments.”
+“Telehealth is the use of technology to provide appropriate healthcare and advice to those who may not have access to services.
+That could be due to distance, lack of transportation, or assistance to attend appointments.”

 So telehealth focuses on harnessing the power of technological innovation to help people.
 This could include innovations such as: